What is Radio Jockeying?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Dear Sneha,

-You may do a short-term course from DU or RK Films for RJ to learn about the basic of it.
-Also, to become an anchor you need to have the face value and in the case of radio jockey you need to be spontaneous and have a goof command on your language as these are the things which are not taught during the course.
+You may do a short-term Radio Jockey course from DU or RK Films for RJ to learn about the basics of it.
+Also, to become an anchor, you need to have the face value, and in the case of a radio jockey, you need to be spontaneous and have a good command of your language, as these are the things that are not taught during the course.

 The names of some popular stations a Radio Jockey can go for are: